|Sex Offender Residency Restrictions Fact Sheet [Last Update May 31, 2011]

 Topeka — "They don't work."
 [My personal note -- How's THAT for a short answer?]

-laws restricting where sex offenders can live.
-"They don't work, and they actually make things more dangerous
+restricting where sex offenders can live.
+"They don't work, and they actually make things more dangerous rather

-rather than make them safer."
-Werholz and others point to research done in other states like Minnesota, Florida,
+than make them safer."
+Werholz and others point to research done in other states like Minnesota, Florida, Arkansas

-Arkansas and Iowa, which actually has a residency restriction in place.
-"Where the sheriffs, district attorneys and
+and Iowa, which actually has a residency restriction in place.
+"Where the sheriffs, district attorneys and the victims'

-the victims' services organizations all came out asking that that legislation be repealed," said Werholz.
-The
+services organizations all came out asking that that legislation be repealed," said Werholz.
+The reason they asked

-reason they asked that the legislation be repealed is that a lot of the sex offenders who were required to register
+that the legislation be repealed is that a lot of the sex offenders who were required to register were absconding

 Kansas has looked at imposing residency restrictions, but has so far decided against it.
 And the state has gone a

-want to do is not so much what makes us feel safer, but what makes us safer," he said.
-"It's not what the sex
+to do is not so much what makes us feel safer, but what makes us safer," he said.
+"It's not what the sex offender

-offender deserves.
-It's what we deserve and we deserve to live in a community and a state where our kids are as
+deserves.
+It's what we deserve and we deserve to live in a community and a state where our kids are as safe as

-found that residency restrictions can force offenders out of areas where they can get the treatment they
+that residency restrictions can force offenders out of areas where they can get the treatment they need and

 Iowa County Attorneys Association: Statement on Residency Restrictions (By the way this is Iowa